BRO3886/BRO3886/README.md

 - 🔭 I’m currently working on Flutter and Go
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Docker and Deployment Solutions
 - 👯 I’m looking to collaborate on Flutter and Golang projects.
 Also, if you want a UI/UX guy, hmu
 - 🤔 I’m looking for help with Kotlin and ML resources 😭
 - 💬 Ask me about anything from UI/UX to Flutter Apps 💪